-Members of Myosotis can be hardy annuals, biennials and perennials, but are usually grown as annuals by gardeners.
+Members of Myosotis plant genus can be hardy annuals, biennials and perennials.
+They are usually grown as annuals by gardeners.

-Myosotis flower from the beginning of spring through to summer (species dependent) and carry aggregated tiny flowers of blue.
-A common name for Myosotis is Forget me not.
+Myosotis flower from the beginning of spring through to summer (species dependent).
+The blooms are aggregated tiny flowers of blue.

 Myosotis - Pink forget me not by Phoebe photo (FeeBeeDee).